 Now, as a parent, I’m inevitably going to find out the answer to that question one day as to whether I have passed on my love for Jesus to my kids, not by what I have said, but more than likely from what they see me do.

-The apostle Paul’s letter to the friends and Jesus followers at the Corinthian church encouraging them by saying:
+The apostle Paul’s letter to the friends and Jesus' followers at the Corinthian church encouraged them by saying:

 Why?
 Imitators of Paul?

 Yes, Paul would say, imitate me as I imitate Jesus our Lord.
 I’m living it out in front of you, just as one day, you will live it out in front of others.

 As disciples of Jesus, we are living out what we learn, and what we see of Jesus in those around us.
 This is how we pass on our heritage of faith.

 There’s a good chance that you understand faith is built largely on what you have learnt by either doing or seeing other Christians doing.